Hokitika & Kanieri Tramway: Operation as a logging railway

 The route remained out of use until the 1920s, when the Kaniere Hokitika sawmill was built on the site of today's Christian church on Kaniere Road.
 This sawmill was later owned by Stuart & Chapman.
-The sawmill owners renovated the track to transport logs from the bush to Hokitika and built logging railroad branches that linked their sawmill with the Kaniere forestry operations at Mackay's Creek.
+The sawmill owners renovated the track to transport logs from the bush to Hokitika and built logging railroad branches that linked their sawmill with the Kaniere forestry operations at McKay Creek.

 A second-hand NZR D class steam locomotive was used on the tramway by the Kanieri-Hokitika Sawmilling Co.
 1928–1951.

 A Barclay steam locmomitive with works No 1299 of 1912 was used from 1924 to approximately 1950 by the Kanieri Hokitika Timber Co.
 It was an 'Improved Meyer' design with a 0-4-4-0T wheel arrangement and a weight of 24 tons originally used on the May Morn Estates Tramway.
 It proved quite satisfactory.
 The frame of the locomotive was last seen at Kaniere about 1973.

+A Johnston 16 wheeler and Price Cb locomotives also worked the Kaniere Hokitika Sawmills Ltd tramway.
+The Price Cb was reputedly destroyed in a runaway in the early 1950s.

 A petrol or petrol/TVO driven 10/20 or 15/30 sled unit operated around 1962.

 The tramway was used to transport logs to the Stuart & Chapman sawmill, until it was replaced by road transport in the 1950s.
 It continued to transport sawn timber by rail to the railway station of Hokitika, until the sawmill was destroyed by fire on 8 May 1966, 100 years after the construction of the first tram.